 Avenue A And 12th Street, East Village, New York City

 I left my camera at home and went to the gym after midnight for a workout.
 My gym is 24 hours and I love going late at night because there are few people in the place and I don’t have to be polite.
-I generally don’t carry my camera for two reasons: I just don’t feel like it after having carried the thing all day, I’m in desperate need of a break from everyone and everything and, of course, I don’t want it to get stolen.
-Walking back sometimes at 2 a.m. is pushing the safety limit as it’s on this route that I was physically assaulted last year.
-Since there’s usually zero photographic interest in anything I see and so I don’t usually miss the weight of bag and camera on this trip.
+I generally don’t carry my camera when I go for three reasons: I just don’t feel like it after having carried the thing all day, I’m in desperate need of a break from everyone and everything and, of course, I don’t want it to get stolen.
+Walking back sometimes by myself at 2 a.m. is pushing the safety limit as it’s on this route that I was physically assaulted last year.
+Since there’s usually zero photographic interest in anything I see I don’t usually miss the weight of bag and camera on this trip.

 But this night was different.
 I left the gym and made my way home along the relatively quiet streets, a few late night bars along the way so that I didn’t feel isolated.
-I stopped at a red light at 12th street and Avenue A. As I waited I turned my head and saw a young woman seated on one of two benches placed outside NY Deli on the corner.
+I stopped at a red light at 12th street and Avenue A. As I waited I turned my head and saw a young woman seated on one of two benches placed outside the NY Deli on the corner.
 She was under a bit of light, and at her feet was a small collection of garbage.
-The deli is all night, selling sandwiches and smoothies and snacks and cigarettes.
+The deli is open 24 hours, selling sandwiches and smoothies, snacks, cigarettes….the usual fare.
 People are in and out under the bright lights near the entrance but this woman was just around the corner on the furthest bench from the doorway.
 I saw that she was in a stupor–the familiar opioid-induced state of completely suspended animation that I unfortunately observe every day on the street.

 It was a strikingly sad image and I immediately knew that it was important for me and that I wasn’t going to have an easy time walking away.
 I castigated myself endlessly in those moments for having left my camera at home.
 Because, no matter what the risk or how tired and in need of a break I am I know this: never, ever leave the camera at home.
 It’s just not worth the agony of endless, obsessive recrimination that comes with having no camera and an image in front of me.
 I guess it’s not healthy to be this obsessed with taking pictures but the truth is that I am.

 And so I stood, observing the scene, trying to tell myself that it was not that important and that absolution was granted, and that I could just return home and forget about this visual tragedy…but as I did, I was creating the image I wanted to make in my mind.
 I decided on shallow depth of field, focus on her feet and the trash, wide angle lens, fade up to her face, indistinct features that would be somewhat privacy-protective in the final image.
 I could make my point about the scene and not have a sharp focus on her face.